Exafunction/codeium.vim/README.md

 (Make sure that you ran `:Codeium Auth` after installation.)

-### ⛔ Disabling Codeium
+### ⛔ Disabling Windsurf

-Codeium can be disabled for particular filetypes by setting the `g:codeium_filetypes` variable in your vim config file (vimrc/init.vim):
+Windsurf can be disabled for particular filetypes by setting the `g:codeium_filetypes` variable in your vim config file (vimrc/init.vim):

 ```vim